Broken Social Media: Anti-Social Sites vs Alternatives

 Hacker News vs Growth Hackers

-When I joined Hacker News back in the days I did it solely for private use.
-I didn’t submit any of my own articles, not even resources related to SEO.
+When I joined Hacker News a decade ago I did it solely for private use.
+I didn’t submit any of my own articles, not even other people’s resources related to SEO.
 That was not enough.

-I got banned on HN after a few months of regular engagement there with lots of popular stories I’ve submitted and plenty of comments.
+I got banned on HN after a few months of regular engagement there with lots of popular stories I’ve shared and plenty of comments I made.

 One day they simply muted my account so that nobody could see my posts and comments anymore.
 The site turned completely anti-social.